 - Peer review of research strategy

-- Discussion of career development plan/other grant sections
+- Discussion of the career development plan and other grant sections

 Next course start: Summer 2021

-The SWOG Grant Writing Workshop is led by SWOG Executive Officer Dr. Katherine Crew.
+The SWOG Grant Writing Workshop is led by SWOG Executive Officer Dr. Katherine Crew (pictured above).
 Other participating faculty will be invited to participate based on applicant areas of interest and grant mechanisms.